briansunter/site/site/notes/neuromancer.md

 The book is based in a apocalyptic futuristic world controlled by corporations.
 Humans are cybernetically enhanced but the quality of life is really bad for everyone.
 They eat gruel and sleep in tiny 4 foot tall hotel rooms called "coffins".

-A hacker named Case has hit rock bottom after his former employer destroyed his nervous system so he could no longer Jack into the virtual reality system called The Matrix.
+A hacker named Case has hit rock bottom after his former employer destroyed his nervous system so he could no longer connect into the virtual reality system called The Matrix.

 A mysterious man called Armitage approaches him and offers to cure him if he helps him in a series of jobs.
 After being cured he's told they also put poison sacs inside him which will kill him unless he follows through with the job as an insurance policy.